About This Course

 Full-time, Part-Time.
 See Additional Teaching Mode Information for more info.

-Entry Requirements: You will already have a degree, preferably in the area of arts or the social sciences (see detailed entry requirements)
+You will already have a degree, preferably in the area of arts or the social sciences See Requirements for full details.

 The Higher Diploma in Arts (Music) is for graduates in subjects other than music who want to study music intensively at a level equivalent to that of a primary honours degree in music.
 In this way, the Higher Diploma acts as an important conversion course between subject areas and enables graduates in non-music subjects to make themselves eligible for consideration subsequently for graduate courses in music at master’s and doctoral levels.